Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Introduction

 The primary objective of this paper is to apply the NCT method to compute the ground and excited eigenstates of the highly fluxional molecule $\text{CH}_5^+$.
-Our previous implementation of NCT~\cite{zhang_neural_2024} used normal coordinates, which are defined with respect to a single molecular reference configuration.
-This approach is unsuitable for a highly fluxional system like $\text{CH}_5^+$, whose wavefunction is delocalized over many equivalent configurations~\cite{wang_vibrational_2008}.
-A calculation based on a single reference geometry will fail to capture the wavefunction's amplitude in configurations corresponding to hydrogen exchange.
-Therefore, extending the NCT method to accurately model such fluxional molecules is of significant interest.
-To address this challenge, we present an NCT implementation that operates directly on the three-dimensional Cartesian coordinates of the atoms.
-This approach is independent of any reference configuration and is harnessed here to compute the eigenstates of $\text{CH}_5^+$.
+Our previous implementation of NCT for molecular vibrations~\cite{zhang_neural_2024} used normal coordinates, which are unsuitable for a highly fluxional system like $\text{CH}_5^+$, whose wavefunction is delocalized over many equivalent configurations~\cite{wang_vibrational_2008}.
+The NCT method itself is independent of the coordinate choice: it can be applied in any coordinate system as long as a suitable reference basis is available.
+To accurately model $\text{CH}_5^+$, we therefore work directly with the three-dimensional Cartesian coordinates of the atoms in the Eckart frame~\cite{eckart_studies_1935}, and apply NCT there to compute the eigenstates.
 The code is available at \url{https://github.com/Callo42/nct-protonated-methane}.